-According to the information provided in the above table, it can be stated that the avoidant, secure, and anxious-ambivalent attachment styles are different in women with marital conflicts with those of women without marital conflicts; and the mean scores of secure style in women without marital conflict.
+According to the information provided in the above table, it can be stated that the avoidant, secure, and anxious-ambivalent attachment styles are different in women with marital conflicts with those of women without marital conflicts; and the mean scores of secure style in women with marital conflict are higher than the mean scores of secure style in women without marital conflict.
 Also, the mean scores of avoidant style and anxious-ambivalent style in women with marital conflict are higher than those of women without marital conflict.